fractile81/cordova-phaser-ts-jed/README.md

 grunt build
 ```

-Top open the the project in your default browser, use the command:
+Top start a server for the project, use the command:

 ```
 grunt serve
 ```

+This will start a server at [http://localhost:9000](http://localhost:9000) on your computer.
+You can open this page in your default browser by changing the command to `grunt open serve`.

 While being served, you can use `F5` (or `<cmd>-R`) to reload the page in the browser.
-Use `<ctrl>-C` on the command line to stop this task.
+Use `<ctrl>-C` on the command line to stop the server.

 Or, if you plan to actively develop your project and need live reload, use the command: